-All too often, businesses treat market penetration as an afterthought, especially when it comes to entering a new market.
+All too often, businesses treat market penetration as an afterthought during a marketing campaign, especially when it comes to entering a new market.
 They may enter an existing market swiftly with a promising outlook, but then growth stalls.
 So they lower prices, advertise sales on every platform possible, and eventually drive acquisition costs up without capturing the market share they hoped for.

 To help you improve your market penetration, we’ve compiled a few strategies proven to successfully increase market share for your business.

 What is a market penetration strategy?

 A market penetration strategy is a range of activities a business uses to grow its share in a market where they currently have a product or service.
 Effective market penetration strategies use an educational and community-based approach that can evolve with market needs.

 While this may sound simple, it’s extremely difficult to find new sales opportunities to grow market share, beat out a given competitor (or ten), and attract new consumers in a busy marketplace.
 A smart, data-driven market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers or clients the business wants to reach — even in saturated markets.
 Although considered risky, successful market penetration can be an important component of nearly any marketing strategy and can lead to solid growth and revenue generation.